NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 | Edit Window Phase 1 (details correction) | May 16–18, 2026 | (Over) |

-The December 2026 session is expected to be conducted in January 2027.
-Registrations for that session are likely to open in October 2026.
+The December 2026 session is tentatively scheduled for January 9, 2027 as per the NBEMS exam calendar.
+Registrations for that session are expected to open in October 2026.

 FMGE 2026 Eligibility Criteria